Chaitra: Festivals

 The first day of the month is celebrated as the Hindu New Year's Day, known as Gudi Padwa in Gujarat and Maharashtra, Puthandu in Tamil Nadu, Vishu in Kerala, and Ugadi in Karnataka, Telangana, and Andhra Pradesh.
 In West Bengal, Basanti Puja, Annapurna Puja, Ram Navami, Neel Puja, and Chorok Puja are held consecutively before the beginning of Bengali New Year on Poila Baishakh.

 The month is also associated with the departure of spring.
 Holi, the Hindu spring festival of colours, is celebrated on the full moon day (Purnima) of Phalguna, the month before Chaitra, exactly six days after which the Chaiti form of the Chhath festival is observed.
-Ram Navami, which commemorates the birth of the Hindu god Rama, is celebrated on Navami (ninth lunar day) thithi of the Shukla Paksha (waning moon) of the month.
+Ram Navami, which commemorates the birth of the Hindu god Rama, is celebrated on Navami (ninth lunar day) thithi of the Shukla Paksha (waxing moon) of the month.
 Hanuman Jayanti, dedicated to Hanuman, is observed on the Purnima day of the month.

 Chitra Pournami is observed on the full moon day (Pournami) of the Tamil month of Chithirai (April–May) and is dedicated to Chitragupta, the divine accountant for Yama.
 People take a holy bath in rivers or temple tanks on this day to cleanse the sins of the past.
 Other rituals include special pujas to Indra, offerings of rice, and Kavadi Attam dedicated to Murugan.

 In lunar calendar, Chaitra begins with the new moon day and is the first month of the year.
 The first day of Chaitra is marked as the Chaitra Navaratri, the lunar new year.
 Navadurga (nine forms of the goddess Durga) starts from Chaitra Shukla Pratipada.

 According to Jain texts, Mahavira was born on the thirteenth day of the bright half of the moon in the month of Chaitra in 599 BCE (Chaitra Sud 13).
 Jains celebrate Mahavir Janma Kalyanak commemorating the same.